kc4u/IPTV-Source/README.md

-Add "https://mirror.ghproxy.com/" before the m3u source link
+Add "https://mirror.ghproxy.com/" before the source link of the m3u file.